 Please send job listings (including title, location, link to full listing and close date) to email@example.com.

-- Postdoctoral Position in biogeochemical cycling of trace metals in the oceans starting on April 1st 2019.
-Topic of position: Investigations into sources, sinks and cycling of trace elements in the oceans
+- Postdoctoral Position in biogeochemical cycling of trace metals in the oceans starting on April 1, 2019.
+Topic of position: Investigations into sources, sinks and cycling of trace elements in the oceans at GEOMAR

 - Postdoctoral Research Associate: Merging top-down and bottom-up approaches to partition carbon and water fluxes between the atmosphere and biosphere with Dr. Anna Michalak’s lab at CIS in Stanford (location base), Dr. Trevor Keenan’s lab at Lawrence Berkeley National Lab (LBNL) in Berkeley, and Dr. Joshua Fisher at the Jet Propulsion Laboratory (JPL) in Pasadena